Gear4music: YouTube & Blog

 Gear4music maintains an online content presence through its official blog and multiple YouTube channels.
 The blog publishes product news, buyers’ guides and music tutorials.
 The company's YouTube channels feature instrument demonstrations, gear reviews, and educational content segmented by instrument type.

 Guest appearances on these channels have included musicians such as Josh Dunn, Jennifer Batten, George Kollias, and Frank Zummo.
 As of 2025, Gear4music's main guitar‑focused channel had more than 100,000 subscribers.

 Philanthropy

 Gear4music supports several charitable and community initiatives, particularly those focused on music education, youth engagement, and social inclusion.
 The company has partnered with Music for All, Jessie's Fund, Changing Lives, and Girls Rock London.
-It has also supported Kitchen for Everyone York, as well as The Joshua Tree.
+It's also supported Kitchen for Everyone York, a volunteer‑led initiative addressing food poverty and homelessness.
 In 2025, Gear4music launched its Sustainable Sound Scheme, pledging to plant a tree for every purchase of selected products.

 Reception

 Gear4music has been rated positively by customers, holding a Trustpilot rating of 4.6 out of 5 based on over 137,000 reviews.
 Industry media have highlighted its rapid growth, while investor interest has followed its expansion and acquisitions.